AGRICULTURAL INSPECTOR II - FOOD QUALITY ASSURANCE

 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.

-College credits in food science, biology, agricultural science, agronomy, animal science, environmental science or horticulture (please submit college transcripts).
+College credits in food science, biology, agricultural science, agronomy, animal science, environmental science or horticulture (you must submit college transcripts.)

 LICENSES, REGISTRATIONS AND CERTIFICATIONS